palepinkdot/senior-design/README.md

 ### Resolvers

 Resolvers are what happens when we hit an endpoint.
-Each file in the resolvers directory is essentailly an endpoint.
+Each file in the resolvers directory is essentally an endpoint.